Engee documentation

 Details

-Represents the average transit time of non-basic carriers through the base region from emitter to collector and is often denoted by the parameters TF.
+It represents the average transit time of non-primary carriers through the base region from the emitter to the collector and is often indicated by the TF parameter.

 Units